 What happens to my vendor contract if the vendor files for bankruptcy?

 A bankruptcy filing can interrupt the vendor’s performance and freeze your ability to enforce the contract through ordinary collection.
-Federal bankruptcy law, not your contract, controls much of what happens next.
+Federal bankruptcy law, not your contract, controls much of what happens next: the debtor or trustee can assume or reject the contract, and a clause that lets you terminate solely because of the bankruptcy filing is unenforceable.
 The practical protection is built in advance: transition-assistance obligations, escrow of source code or critical materials where relevant, and a clean termination right that lets you exit and move to a replacement without a fight.

 Does my contract control who has to report a data breach by my vendor?

 Not entirely.
 Minnesota’s data-breach statute puts the duty to notify affected residents on the business that owns the data, and a separate duty to notify the data owner on a vendor that holds the data, regardless of what the contract says.
+Those duties cannot be waived.
 Your contract can require faster notice, allocate the cost of a breach response, and require the vendor to indemnify you, but it cannot move the statutory notification duties off the party the statute names.

 Should every vendor contract include a termination-for-convenience clause?